 Reasonable adjustments for the test

 Parents can request reasonable adjustments for the test when applying.
-Reasonable adjustments are practical arrangements designed to support students to make a fair attempt to show their ability under test conditions, in accordance with the National Disability Standards for Education 2005.
+Reasonable adjustments are practical arrangements designed to allow students to access and participate in the test on the same basis as students without a disability, in accordance with the National Disability Standards for Education 2005.

 Information about disability

-On the application form, parents must disclose information about a child’s disability, including a medical or behavioural condition that could affect his or her safety or performance during the test, or that might require a life-saving response such as medication.
+On the application, parents must disclose information about a child’s disability, including a medical or behavioural condition that could affect his or her safety or performance during the test, or that might require a life-saving response such as medication.
 Parents can also request reasonable adjustments for the test.

 Requesting reasonable adjustments

 If you believe your child requires adjustments made for the test you will need to explain your child’s needs in detail in the application (such as exact font size if requesting large print) and upload supporting documentation to your application.
-You can also add supporting documentation after submitting your application.
+You can also add supporting documentation after submitting your application up until Wednesday 18 May 2022.

-The Team may contact you and/or the school to confirm the adjustments the student has at school.
-In many cases, if the requested adjustments are already provided at school, the Team can arrange for these in the test without supporting documentation.
+The Team may contact you and/or the school to confirm the existing adjustments the student has at school.
+In many cases, if the requested adjustments are already provided at school, the Team can arrange for these in the test.

 Examples of reasonable adjustments

 A person trained in anaphylaxis response will be present at each test centre.
-Parents of students with anaphylaxis must take an anaphylaxis kit to the presiding officer before the test starts.
+Parents of students with anaphylaxis sitting the test at external test centres must take an anaphylaxis kit to the presiding officer before the test starts.
 The Team will send these parents information about the anaphylaxis kit well before the test day.
+This is not required for students sitting the test in their primary schools as the school will already have your child's Epipen and healthcare plan.

 Font and paper sizes